 College disciplinary proceedings, as well as guidelines for cases involving sexual violence, are detailed in the Student Code of Conduct.
-The Code provides, in part, that the accused and the victim will each be allowed to choose representation to accompany them throughout the hearing.
-Both the victim and accused will be informed of the outcome of the hearing.
-A student found responsible for violating the College's sexual violence policies will be sanctioned with suspension and/or expulsion from the College.
+The Code provides, in part, that the accused and the complainant will each be allowed to choose an advisor to accompany them throughout the hearing process.
+Both the complainant and accused will be informed of the outcome of the hearing.
+A student found responsible for violating the College's sexual violence policies will be sanctioned dependent on the violation up to and including suspension and/or expulsion from the College.
 Any student suspended and/or expelled from the College will be subject to the Transcript Notation Policy.